Jaswant Singh Khalra: Memorial

 The City Council of Fresno approved the proposal to rename Victoria Park after Jaswant Singh Khalra on 26 August 2017.
 After bringing the motion before the City Council, the council member Oliver Baines said, "Jaswant Singh Khalra for Punjabi/Sikh Community is like Martin Luther King Jr. for my community."

-Films
+Film

-A Hindi film was set to be released on the life of Khalra named Panjab '95, with Diljit Dosanjh portraying Khalra, in February 2025.
-Though it was initially named as Ghalughara, meaning massacre, the Censor Board raised objections on the film and production unit, demanding 120 cuts and a new title.
-However, the release of the film has been indefinitely delayed.
+Satluj, a 2026 Indian is based on the life of Khalra, with Diljit Dosanjh portraying Khalra.
+Though it was initially named as Ghalughara (from ghallughara meaning "massacre") and Punjab '95, the Censor Board raised objections on the film and production unit, demanding 127 cuts and a new title.
+The release of the film was subsequently delayed indefinitely, until it was finally released on ZEE5, on July 3, 2026, without any cuts.
+However, the Indian government banned the film and it was taken down within 48 hours.
+This prompted guerilla screenings in Punjab and surrounding states.